-Perception Control The perception control node is responsible for the workstation analysis and object detection.
-A given scene (3D Pointcloud and RGB image) is analyzed in multiple steps.
+Perception Control The perception control node is responsible for the workstation analysis and object detection from a given scene (3D Pointcloud and RGB image).
 First, the surface equation of the workstation is calculated using the RANSAC [14] algorithm.
 If a valid result is obtained, raw images are sent to the object perception network (4.2).
 All found objects are then localized using the pinhole camera model, the workstation plane and the bounding box pixels.
-Finally, the position is transformed into the workstation frame and then saved for later usage.
-For moved objects, multiple positions are recorded and then used to calculate the movement equation with RANSAC.
+Finally, the position is transformed into the workstation frame and saved.
+For moving objects, multiple positions are recorded and then used to calculate the movement equation with RANSAC.